-We purchased land, designed and built a home, rehabbed and added onto an old 1950s tobacco barn, and erected a huge expanse of four-board, no-climb fencing.
-The creation of our Kentucky alpaca farm was a long process that spanned a few years, but we enjoyed the challenge and the journey.
+We purchased land, designed and built a home, rehabbed and added onto an old 1950s tobacco barn, and put up a huge expanse of four-board, no-climb fencing.
+The creation of our Kentucky alpaca farm was a long process that spanned four years, but we enjoyed the challenge and the journey.
 Today we are blessed with the opportunity to live with these beautiful, personality-plus animals.
-They are an investment that also brings much joy into our lives.
+They are an investment that also brings a lot of joy into our lives.

-The goals for Perfect Timing Alpacas are fairly simple.
-We plan to keep our herd small so that our alpacas can be easily cared for and managed by just our family.
-By maintaining a small herd of alpacas, we know the personality of each and every one of our alpacas extremely well.
+The goals for Perfect Timing Alpacas are modest yet ambitious.
+We plan to keep our herd small so that it can be easily cared for and managed by our family.
+By maintaining a small herd, we know the personality of each and every one of our animals extremely well.
 We believe a close relationship with our alpacas helps us make educated decisions about their individual health care and breeding choices.

-Alpacas come in 22 natural colors.
-We have no particular color preference, with our primary focus on superior alpaca fleece quality and the ability to offer a wide variety of color choices to our customers.
+As far as the 22 natural alpaca colors, we have no particular color preference, with our primary focus on superior fleece quality and the ability to offer a wide variety of color choices to our customers.
 The colors on our alpaca farm range from the lightest white to the very darkest true black and most everything in between.

-However, first and foremost is a sound body on which to hang that beautiful alpaca fleece.
-Once the proper body type has been achieved, we concentrate on fine tuning alpaca fleece quality through thoughtful, planned breeding choices.
+However, first and foremost is a sound body on which to hang that beautiful fleece.
+Once the proper body type has been achieved, we concentrate on fine tuning fleece quality through thoughtful breeding choices.

-With so much focus on our environment and wearing clothing fashioned from natural fibers, it goes without saying alpaca clothing is the logical choice.
+We applaud the emergence of alpaca products here in the U.S. With so much focus on our environment and wearing clothing fashioned from natural fibers, it goes without saying alpaca products are the logical choice.
 Alpacas are, after all, very “green” animals with soft, hypo-allergenic fleece that most anyone can wear and enjoy.

 Every day on our Kentucky alpaca farm brings something different, and our knowledge increases with each new challenge and event.
-Our experiences have made us stronger and smarter and better able to care for our animals as well as advise others new to the business.
+Over the past several years, we have had a number of losses as well as successes.
+These experiences have made us somewhat stronger and smarter and better able to care for our animals as well as advise others new to the business.
 Although we certainly don’t know everything there is to know, we’re happy to share with others what we have learned.

-Customer service is extremely important and should not end with the sale of an animal.
-Our thinking is that when you buy an animal, you are also “buying a relationship.”
+We believe customer service is extremely important and should not end with the sale of an animal.
 We have appreciated those who have held our hands through the development of our business and been there for us through both the good and the bad.
-Providing this same type of helpful service to our customers will always be a priority for Perfect Timing Alpacas.
+Providing this same type of helpful and compassionate service to our customers will always be a priority of our business.